 These are:

-While surgery is often opted to treat cataracts, early stages of the disorder can be managed with prescription glasses.
+While surgery is often the chosen for cortical cataracts treatment, early stages of the disorder can be managed with prescription glasses.
 Getting spectacles with a stronger lens will help make the vision better for a while.

 However, one cannot put off surgery for too long.
 While there are several kinds of procedures to resolve cataract, the method in every procedure remains the same — the cloudy lens is replaced with a normal lens to make the vision clearer.
 The procedure usually lasts 15 to 20 minutes and does not require admission to a hospital.